LexiccLabs/HelixNet/hedera-helix-nuld-apps/README.md

 # NuID :: Examples

-This repository contains examples of interacting with various NuID libraries, packages, and APIs across various languages, libraries, and frameworks.
+This repository contains reference implementation of interacting with various NuID libraries, packages, and APIs across various languages, libraries, and frameworks.

 ## Prerequisites